-On June 27, Kimberly Steinhoff, former treasurer of United Steelworkers Local 87, was charged in U.S. District Court for the Western District of Michigan with one count of embezzlement in the amount of $12,751 from the Munising (Upper Peninsula)-based union.
-The charge follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 24, Elizabeth Merrill, former treasurer of United Government Security Officers of America Local 251, was indicted in Hamilton County, Ohio Court of Common Pleas with forgery and theft in the disappearance of $1,051 in funds from the Cincinnati-based union.
+The charges follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Thomas Manning thought that neither his employees nor the federal government wouldn’t notice their shortfall.
 He turned out to be wrong.
 On October 16, Manning, president of a now-defunct Chicago-area concrete contracting firm, pleaded guilty in U.S. District Court for the Northern District of Illinois to defrauding union benefit plans out of about $2 million in scheduled contributions and evading another $600,000 in federal payroll taxes.
 He had been indicted on 27 counts back in March 2015.
 The workers who had been denied benefits were represented by locals of the Laborers and Cement Masons unions.

 Manning, now 60, was president of T. Manning Concrete Inc., based in the outer northwest Chicago suburb of Huntley, Ill.
 His company had been bound by various collective bargaining agreements to submit monthly reports to union-sponsored benefit plans stating the number of hours each employee worked and to make contributions reflecting these hours.
 According to … Read More ➡